 Statement

 My work combines felt emotional experiences with storytelling.
-By exploring personal and fictional narratives, my practice allows me to create space for my emotions, process them, express their sensorial effects, and explore facets of my identity in a cathartic and healing way.
-While my sculptures exist as physical objects in our natural world, I want them to seem to defy natural laws, and become almost otherworldly.
+By exploring personal and fictional narratives in clay, my practice allows me to create space for my emotions, process them, express their sensorial effects, and explore facets of my identity in a cathartic and healing way.

 About

 Shaner attended Furman University for his bachelor’s degree in Studio Art.
-There, he completed a teaching fellowship and began pursuing his career as an artist and educator.
-He then completed an artist residency at the New Harmony Clay Project, and has assisted workshops at Penland School of Craft and Arrowmont School of Arts and Crafts.
+He then completed an artist residency at the New Harmony Clay Project, and he has assisted workshops at Penland and Arrowmont Schools of Craft.
+Currently, Shaner lives and works in Columbia, SC, where he has just received his MFA at the University of South Carolina.
+There, he will teach as an adjunct in the fall.